mProjectsCode/obsidian-stats/website/src/content/docs/home/about.md

 All the stats in on this website were extracted from the public [Obsidian Releases](https://github.com/obsidianmd/obsidian-releases) GitHub repo.
 My script that extracts the data uses git submodules to extract the data from the git history of the repo.

-## Stats

-Currently, this website only shows stats on plugins, but I am planning to add stats on themes as well.

-### Plugins
+## Plugins

 The sidebar on the left has a category `Plugins` that contains a file for each plugin, named after the plugin id.
 The sidebar category `Plugin Stats` contains some pages for different stats for all plugins.

+## Themes

+Currently, there is only a `Themes` sidebar category that contains a file for each theme, named after the theme.
+More stats for themes will be added in the future, but there will be no theme download history, as there exists no data for that.

 ## Disclaimer